toltalchaos/shop-os/README.md

 ## TODO (things to refine before next release)

-- focus on product cards
-  - focusing should increase image size

 - email templates to better use the data in a product-like component

 - order instructions needs more information about the order (items...)